The Halcyon Myth

 Lawrence Stomberg, Cello

-Hailed for "style and elegance" and “drama and rhetoric” (Strings Magazine), and “lyrical yet impassioned interpretation” (Fanfare Magazine), Lawrence Stomberg enjoys a wide-ranging career as soloist, chamber musician and pedagogue.
-He has been a featured performer as faculty at the Eastern Music Festival and Texas Music Festival, and performs annually at the Techne Music Festival and Master Players Festival, and was cellist of the acclaimed Serafin String Quartet for thirteen years.
-Recent seasons have brought him to venues across four continents, performing as soloist and collaborator in London, Vienna, and Bogotá, as well as cities and towns across the United States.
-As a recipient of the 2018 Delaware Division of the Arts Established Artist Fellowship, Stomberg turned his performance activity to musical outreach and community engagement through his project, Bach in Wilmington, which paired the six Suites for Solo Cello of J.S.
+As a recipient of the 2018 Delaware Division of the Arts Established Artist Fellowship, Stomberg turned much of his performance activity to musical outreach and community engagement through his project, Bach in Wilmington, which paired the six Suites for Solo Cello of J.S.
 Bach with recorded interviews of residents of Wilmington, Delaware (his current home), and commissioned works responding both to Bach and Wilmington, by violinists and crossover artists Mazz Swift and Alisa Rose.
-He has recorded for the Naxos, Ravello, VAI and Centaur labels.
+This work continues, with continuing performance and teaching artist appearances in community centers, churches, food pantries, and re-entry programs around the city, and an upcoming online video series.

 Renee Warnick, Viola